Sample Selection

 └───────┴────────┴────────┴───────────────┴────────────────────┴───────────────────┘

-If the sample size isn’t the same in every stratum, we pass a Python dictionary that maps each stratum to its sample size.
-For example:
+If you need different sample sizes for each stratum, pass a Python dictionary mapping each stratum to its target sample size:

 {